-The experimental procedure used for the measurements described in the main text is sketched in Fig. \ref{DynProcedure} A. We adiabatically ramp the DMD illumination power up over $250$\,ms to the desired value $V_0$, while displaying the first image of the sequence on the DMD.
+The experimental procedure used for the measurements described in the main text is sketched in Fig. \ref{DynProcedure}A. We adiabatically ramp the DMD illumination power up over $250$\,ms to the desired value $V_0$, while displaying the first image of the sequence on the DMD.
 This picture corresponds to a barrier centered in the region delimited by the endcaps, and we finely tune the barrier position to the cloud center of mass to set the initial populations of the two reservoirs to be equal, i.e., $z=0$.
 When the green optical potential has reached the desired value $V_0$, we commence the barrier translation sending the desired sequence of triggers to the DMD.
 In particular, we use a sequence of $40$ equidistant triggers, yielding a movement of the barrier at constant velocity $v \simeq 0.25/t_P $ mm/s, where $t_P$ is the \textit{Picture Time} in ms. Since triggers are equidistant in time, the barrier velocity is sharply turned on to the desired value $v$.
 We have also tried to smoothly increase the velocity up to the desired $v$ by adjusting the time spacing between the triggers to create an effective initial acceleration.
 We have verified that the two procedures do not give distinguishable results within our experimental resolution, so we employ the equidistant-trigger protocol to keep the translation time as short as possible, so as to render the contribution of incoherent pair transport across the barrier as small as possible.
 Whatever its origin, any incoherent current tends indeed to re-balance the reservoirs during the barrier translation itself, reducing the contrast of the measured $I-\Delta\mu$ curve.
-We further checked that the critical velocity (current) obtained from the imbalance measurement does not depend measurably on $\delta x$ for sufficiently small $\delta x$.
-In Fig.~\ref{DynProcedure}B, we show a comparison of the induced imbalance $z-\bar{z}$ after total barrier translations of $7.5$, $10$ and $15 \, \mu$m for a barrier $V_0/\mu \simeq 2.8$ in a BEC sample.
-We decided to use the $10 \, \mu$m translation protocol, since it represents the best trade-off between a good signal to noise ratio and a short movement duration.